Pablo Escobar was the world’s most famous drug lord. What can he teach you about starting a writing business?

 Likewise, you need to go where the demand is when starting a writing business.

-If you were starting a burger restaurant what’s the one thing you’d want before anything else that would practically guarantee your success?
+If you were starting a burger restaurant what’s the one thing that would practically guarantee your success?

-If you want your writing business to be a big success, it needs to cater to a starving crowd.
-Click To Tweet
+So if you want your writing business to be a big success, make sure it caters to a starving market.

 Pablo Escobar knew there were certain things only he could do.

-But it takes more than vision and strategy to grow a business.
+But you need more than vision and strategy to grow a business.

-And a lot of the activities that help a business grow are time-consuming and mundane.
+And a lot of the activities you need to grow a business are time-consuming and mundane.

 In Escobar’s case these were activities like smuggling drugs into the United States and paying off the local police force.

-It wasn’t feasible for Escobar to be personally involved with these time-consuming, but essential, activities.
+Escobar was too busy to be personally involved with these time-consuming, but essential, activities.

-So he delegated them to a small army of devoted henchmen.
+So he delegated these activities to a small army of devoted henchmen.

 Likewise, when starting a writing business you don’t need to do everything yourself.

-But are they the best use of your time … or do they eat up precious hours that would be better invested in something else?
+But are they the best use of your time?
+Or, do these activities devour precious hours that would be better invested in something else?

 There are certain activities ONLY YOU can do to grow your freelance writing business.